THE RESPIRATORY SYSTEM

 - Vocal Resonance and Speech: Provides sound quality; paranasal sinuses act as voice resonators.

-- Nasopharynx: Posterior to nasal cavity; extends from hard/soft palate to skull base.
+- Nasopharynx: Posterior to the nasal cavity; extends from the hard/soft palate to the skull base.

-- Oropharynx: Posterior to oral cavity; contains tonsils.
+- Oropharynx: Posterior to the oral cavity; contains tonsils.

-- Hypopharynx (Laryngopharynx): Inferior to oropharynx; superior to oesophagus (C3-C6 vertebrae).
+- Hypopharynx (Laryngopharynx): Inferior to the oropharynx; superior to the oesophagus.

 - Passageway for air and food